 Small businesses simply cannot afford to make a mistake when it comes to deciding whether a worker is an independent contractor or an employee.
 We hear from small business owners all the time who assume that they can get away with misclassifying workers because they are “just” a small business; however, being a small business is not a defense.

-If you have any questions about how your workers are classified, schedule your initial consultation today:
+If you have any questions about how your workers are classified, schedule your initial consultation today or watch our webinar on this very topic: